Ikea's Luxe New Collection Looks WAY More Expensive Than It Is

 According to Ikea press materials, the 47-piece line is "inspired by art and nature."
 The tactile materials, like the handblown glass, hark back to Swedish traditions.
 The standout piece?
 Definitely the deep-purple, velvet couch.
 "The new Stockholm sofa is big and generous, deep and lined with lots of cushions.
 Actually, it’s less a sofa and more of a nest for the whole family, made to be used and enjoyed," according to Ikea.

-The best part is, it's still affordable compared to other high-end lines: That sofa? $1,299.
-The collection will be in U.S. stores starting this April.
+The best part is, it's still affordable compared to other high-end lines: That sofa? £1,150.
+The collection will be in UK stores starting this April.

 Check out photos, ahead.